stevenkaras/stevenkaras.github.com/blog/_drafts/blogging-with-jekyll.md

 #### Adaptive layout     {#layout}

 The trick here is to use some advanced CSS selectors that allow you to test the media width.
 See the [source](http://github.com/stevenkaras/stevenkaras.github.com/blob/master/css/base.css#L178) for details.

+#### Google +1           {#plusone}

+This was a simple matter of adding the requisite code from Google.
+They actually make this very easy, although their code is extremely kludgy, and uses tables heavily (turning on the 3D visualizer in Firefox is enlightening)